sf105/sttp-book/_chapters/structural-based-testing.md

 We add another test to cover false from the decision in line 10.
 Finally an additional test is needed to cover the true branch out of the decision in line 10.
 This gives us a minimum of 4 tests.
 {% include exercise-answer-end.html %}

+{% include exercise-begin.html %}
+Which of the following statements concerning the subsumption relations between test adequacy criteria **is true**:

+1. MC/DC subsumes statement coverage.
+2. Statement coverage subsumes branch coverage.
+3. Branch coverage subsumes path coverage.
+4. Basic condition coverage subsumes branch coverage.
+{% include answer-begin.html %}

+MC/DC does subsume statement coverage.
+Basic condition coverage does not subsume branch coverage; full condition coverage does.
+{% include exercise-answer-end.html %}

+{% include exercise-begin.html %}
+A test suite satisfies the loop boundary adequacy criterion if for every loop L:

+1. Test cases iterate L zero times, once, and more than once.
+2. Test cases iterate L once and more than once.
+3. Test cases iterate L zero times and one time.
+4. Test cases iterate L zero times, once, more than once, and N, where N is the maximum number of iterations.
+{% include answer-begin.html %}
+Option 1 is correct.
+{% include exercise-answer-end.html %}

+{% include exercise-begin.html %}
+Consider the expression `((A and B) or C)`.
+If we aim to achieve 100\% \emph{Modified Condition / Decision Coverage} (MC/DC), the **minimum** set of tests we should select is:

+1. {2, 3, 4, 6}
+2. {1, 3, 4, 6}
+3. {2, 3, 5, 6}
+4. {3, 4, 7, 8}
+{% include answer-begin.html %}

+Option 1 is the correct one.

+Tests for A = (2,6), B = (2,4), C = (3, 4), (5, 6), (7,8).
+Thus, from the options, tests 2, 3, 4 and 6 are the only ones that achieve 100% MC/DC.
+Note that 2, 4, 5, 6 could also be a solution.

+{% include exercise-answer-end.html %}